compendious/expert-system/readme.md

-This is an repository for my Expert System on https://www.portofoliowebkami.online.
+This is a repository for my Expert System on https://www.portofoliowebkami.online.